 No requests / petitions are allowed in this moment of worship.

-1:12-20

-Introduction:

-Let us begin by reading the Word of God and look at who Christ really is today.
-Then we will sing a song of adoration.

-Read Revelation 1:12-20.

-Sing “O Come Let us Adore Him”. (or other song)

-It is hoped this lecture will be an encouragement to you.
-It is encouraging to see God for who He really is even when the battle seems long and defeated.

-Introduction:

-This article might be an encouragement to you.
-It is encouraging to see God for who He really is even when the battle seems long and defeated.

-Suggested participants use chapters: 1+song, 4, 5, 6, 7, 8, 10? , 11, 14, 15 , 16, 19, 20, 21, 22, Perhaps each attendee meditates on one chapter silently first, then prays orally before the group emphasizing “The Christ” he sees in that chapter.

 1. Praying through Revelation provides Perspective and Victory

 In life, when we don't know the outcome of a given trial, we may be tempted to quit in the middle.
 That is why the book of Revelation—in which Jesus is revealed as the ultimately triumphant, conquering King of kings—should become an integral part of every believer's prayer life.